adiXcodr/rate_movie/README.md

 ### Steps to run the application

-1. Run app.py using below command to start Flask API
+1. Run app.py using the command below to start Flask API
 ```
 python app.py
 ```